 There are also some unforeseen consequences with many people now working from home.
 First, there is an increase in fraud, phishing, and hacking attempts against retail workers.
 The Loss Prevention Research Council has already documented a number of these scams, including the interesting statistic that websites that have “coronavirus” or “covid” in the domains are 50% more likely to be malicious.

 Secondly, just as retail opportunities are disappearing with people not leaving their houses, so too are the opportunities for burglars.
 Burglars will find it increasingly difficult to break into homes when occupants are in all day and these career criminals are known to resort to retail crime as an easier and lower risk day job.
 The addition of burglars to the ORC labor market will likely increase shoplifting, violence towards staff, and store break-ins.

 Law enforcement is already stretched and this pandemic doesn’t make life any easier for them.
 Unfortunately, this is resulting in a decrease in responses to retail and property crimes.
 Some areas that are in full lockdown are actually seeing a stronger police presence at supermarkets as they are one of the few places people are allowed to visit, but this does not assist the other retailers whose stores are still open.
-Offenders will take advantage of a reduced police response, along with the knowledge that even if caught, police are reluctant to put someone in jail and being confined in close proximity to others.
+Subjects will take advantage of a reduced police response, along with the knowledge that even if caught, police are reluctant to put someone in jail and being confined in close proximity to others.

 The longer-term impacts of COVID-19 could also see legislation changes and the acceleration to decriminalize retail offending.
 The retail industry was already seeing a dramatic shift in crime due to this decriminalization and post-pandemic, it may continue with police responses unchanging from above, and pressure on court systems and prisons to clear backlogs.
-All this could result in continuing the trend to increase felony thresholds and make it easier still for retail offenders to succeed.
+All this could result in continuing the trend to increase felony thresholds and make it easier still for those targeting retailers to succeed.

 Impact of unemployment and economic downturn